Hi-Angel/notes-backup/file-systems.md

 * if a device with a VG disappeared and re-appeared *(e.g. an usb-stick was taken off/on)*, the VG health status gonna be `error`.
 I don't know if there's less intrusive way to fix the status, but one that works for me is deactivating, then activating the VG.
 * printing specific properties and filtering: use `pvs` and `lvs` with `-o` and `-S` args.
 Example of printing devices that belong to `my_vg` volume group: `pvs --rows -S "vg_name=my_vg" -o name`.
 * `Device /dev/foo not found.` upon running `pvcreate` may mean that the device path is filtered out by `/etc/lvm/lvm.conf`, section `devices { … scan = [permitted_device_paths] …}`
+* Display raid-types: `lvs -ao +layout`.
+The `layout` field should enlist the raid type, but how exactly it works is quite complicated, as it may belong to one of some internal volumes, hence the need in `-a` parameter.

 # ZFS